Composed Through Chaos

 Then she sees him.

 He’s leaning against the wall outside the music room, hood up, hair falling out in every direction, guitar case at his feet like it’s part of him.
 He isn’t trying to be seen, which is exactly why people see him.
+His fingers tap a rhythm against the case, not restless, intentional.
+Like his body is keeping time with something only he can hear.

+He looks up.
 And it’s like being caught in a spotlight she didn’t consent to.
-Not because he’s staring.
-Not because he’s flirting.
+Not because he’s staring, not because he’s flirting.
 But because his eyes hold hers for a beat too long, like he’s listening.
+Not to the hallway.
+To her.

-He feels like a chord she doesn’t know how to play; slightly off, unresolved, and impossible to ignore.
+He doesn’t fit into any category she recognises.
+Not polished like the boys Maddy usually points out.
+Not loud, not trying.
+There’s something unfinished about him.
+Something slightly off-beat.
+He feels like a chord she doesn’t know how to play; unresolved, strange, and impossible to ignore.

 “He’s dangerous,” she murmurs.
 “Which obviously means we’re obsessed.”